Workshops & Events

 Mountain Roots Education office, Driggs, ID

-In this workshop, you'll be introduced to the wonderful world of pollinators and we'll walk through the process of creating a thriving garden sanctuary for them in your outdoor space, no matter the size!
+In this workshop, you'll be introduced to the wonderful world of pollinators as we walk through the process of creating a thriving garden sanctuary for them in your outdoor space, no matter the size!

 Led by Lucille Wright, owner of Wild Mint Gardens, we'll dive into pollinator life cycles, habitat structure, and native plant selection.
 Highlighting a few native pollinator species and their specific needs will help you shape your garden ecosystem to welcome and support them.
 Each participant will be assisted with designing their own pollinator patch during the workshop and receive a printed Gardening for Pollinators guide to take home.